JoshLmao/algorand-sales-twitter-bot/README.md

     - Select "Products" on the left panel and select "Twitter API v2"
     - Select "Elevated" at the top.
 Click the prompt and provide extra information needed

 Once done, you will have obtained the relevant Twitter API variables needed.
 The last thing you need is an `authorization` token from NFTx.
-Obtain one by going to https://api.nftexplorer.app

 ## Creating a Droplet *(Optional)*